Comorbidity in ADHD

 Comorbidity refers to mental disorders that coexist (conditionally independently) and typically often occur together.

 Comorbid disorders are characterized by the fact that their joint occurrence is supercoincidental.
-It follows that the respective disorders have at least partly common causes or must be mutually (co-)caused.
+It follows that the respective disorders must have at least partial common causes or must be mutually (co-)caused.
 This opens a view on the possible causes of ADHD.

 Mental disorders are very common.
 Experts estimate a lifetime prevalence of up to 66% for mental disorders.
 This means that 2/3 of all people suffer from a mental disorder at some point in their lives, with many merely going undetected because those affected do not seek treatment.1

-Many of the disorders listed as comorbidities under 2. for children and under 3. for adults arise just as ADHD does
+Many of the disorders listed as comorbidities under 2. for children and under 3. for adults arise in the same way as ADHD

 ADHD is often accompanied by comorbid disorders.
 Which disorder should be treated first is likely to be determined by the degree of distress.

-See ⇒ Treatment prioritization for comorbidities In the article ⇒ ADHD Treatment Guide in the chapter ⇒ Treatment and therapy.
+See ⇒ for more information Treatment prioritization for comorbidities In the article ADHD treatment guide in the chapter Treatment and therapy.

 1.2.
 Comorbidity in ADHD